-There’s nothing quite like watching your kids join the costume parade on the big night.
-And so, to inspire major creativity in parents everywhere this Halloween, we collected 29 of the most jaw-dropping, fun DIY costume ideas that anyone—from Martha’s protege to the totally last-minute types—can tackle.
-Check ‘em out in the slideshow below.
+When it comes to Halloween costumes for kids, there’s nothing quite like the original, DIY Halloween costumes you see on the festival circuit and at your front door on the big night.
+So, in order to inspire major creativity in parents everywhere, we collected 33 of the most jaw-dropping homemade costume ideas that anyone—from Martha’s protege to the totally last-minute types—can tackle.
+Keep reading and check ’em out.

 Figuring out how to make your own Rubik’s Cube costume will be easier than actually solving the classic brain-bending puzzle.
 Colored paper, electrical tape and cardboard are your main ingredients, but we think the groovy glasses and sweet hairdo add a little something extra, too.

 Oh, how fantastic is this little Mr. Fox?
 From the striped leggings to the furry tail, it’s easy to whip up your own version for Halloween, this year.
 Cat, of Mom Inc Daily, suggests starting with a store-bought mask and using glue, lots of glue.
 Find out what else you’ll need by skipping over to Mom Inc Daily.

 This Pac-Man costume will thrill kids of all ages!
 We love the pixelated fruits and sunglasses added for extra appeal.
 If you’re worried about having the skill set to make your own, don’t be.
 The hardest part of this project will be getting it off your kid at the end of Halloween night.
 There’s even a tutorial to make an adult-sized ghost!
 Find out how it’s done and what you’ll need over at The Effortless Chic.